subinamehta/galaxy-workshop/index.md

 {{site.workshop.description}}

-In June/July 2021, we will organize a global 5-day [Galaxy](https://galaxyproject.org) Training event as part of the [Galaxy Community Conference (GCC2021)](https://www.vibconferences.be/events/gcc2021-virtual-edition)

 {% if site.workshop.format == 'async' %}
 This will be an **online**, *asynchronous* event.
 All training sessions are pre-recorded, so you can work through them **at your own pace**, and manage your own time.
 Experienced instructors will be available to answer all your questions via chat on {{site.workshop.support_platform}}.
 {% endif %}